gorlikariel/Gem/README.md

 # BlueMarble

-A webapp used to remind and track birth control pill usage
+A progressive web app used to remind and track birth control pill usage